skarlekar/fargate-patterns/README.md

 > documentation](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_execution_IAM_role.html)
 > you can see that the execution role is the IAM role that executes ECS
 > actions such as pulling the image and storing the application logs in
 > cloudwatch.
-On the otherhand, the TaskRole is the IAM role used by the
+On the other hand, the TaskRole is the IAM role used by the
 > task itself.
 For example, if your container wants to call other AWS
 > services like S3, Lambda, etc,  it uses the permissions from the
 > TaskRole to perform those actions.
 You need the TaskRole to avoid
 > storing the access keys in a config file on the container instance.

-#### Register the Task Defintion
+#### Register the Task Definition
 Register the tom-thumb task definition in ECS and verify it has been created in the Task Definition section of ECS.

     $ ./register-tom-thumb-task.sh